xXxSpicyBoiiixXx/the-hack-proof-show/site/content/products/_index.md

 ---
-title: Our Coffee
+title: Where it all begins!
-type: products
+type: Episodes
 image: /img/products-jumbotron.jpg
 intro:
-  heading: What we offer
+  heading: 00
   description: >-
     Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,